flavianowilliams/HICOLM3/README.md

 &END
 ```

-* Hicolm.str, with coordinates and species identification of each atom:
+* Hicolm.str, with coordinates and species identification of each atom.
+Below is an example of C2H4 molecule, the first collumn in the atomic number, from the second to fourth collumns are the atomic coordinates.
+Next are the specie identification and the last collum is the freeze option of each atom (0 freeze, 1 free).

 ```
     6    0.00632000    0.00000000    0.00000000        1      1